emard/esp32ecp5/README.md

     ftp> ls sd
     ftp> site umount
     ftp> ls sd
+    ftp> site /sd/blink.bit

+"site" command can be used to upload a bitstream from SD card, but SD card will be unmounted before starting bitstream.

 It is possible to directly put a binary file
 (not gzipped) from "ftp>" prompt into FPGA, FLASH or